Meet Our Team

 Jim Fitch, M.A., LL.B., Acc.
 FM, Acc.
 EM, is a facilitative family and elder mediator, parenting coordinator and divorce coach.
 Jim is a past Chair of Discipline and Professional Conduct for both the Ontario Association for Family Mediation and the Family Dispute Resolution Institute of Ontario, as well as the College of Physiotherapists of Ontario.
 Jim has taught Evidence at the Ontario Police College in Aylmer and in the Police Foundations programs at Conestoga College in Kitchener and Fanshawe College in Woodstock.
 Jim is an acknowledged expert in Mediation Ethics, and contributed the chapter on Professional Ethics and Conduct in the most recent edition of The Family Dispute Resolution Handbook.

-Jim lives in Burlington with his wife Clare Mauro, sons Dominic and Kevin and their spoiled pets Phoebe and Hazelnut.
+Jim lives in Burlington with his wife, sons, and their spoiled pets Phoebe and Hazelnut.